sigasi/sigasi_insights/content/releasenotes/sigasi-4.04.md

 {{< figure alt="VHDL blocks in Hierarchy View" src="/img/releasenotes/4.4/osvvm_block_hierarchy.png" title="VHDL blocks in Hierarchy View" link="/img/releasenotes/4.4/osvvm_block_hierarchy.png" >}}
 - SystemVerilog Classes are now shown in the outline
 - Enable "**Show in > Block Diagram**" for ports in port maps of instantiations
-- We now pass the VHDL version to GHDL when starting a simulation from the hierarchy view
+- We now pass the VHDL version to GHDL when starting a simulation from the Hierarchy View
 - Updated Xtext dependency to 2.17.1
 - The stand-alone version of Sigasi Studio is now based on Eclipse 2019-03 (4.11) and is shipped with the OpenJDK Java virtual machine.
 The plugin version works on Eclipse 4.7.3a and newer (unchanged)